 Park Lane School, Whittlesey, Cambridgeshire

-This local primary school had a fish-shaped pond, packed with gold fish.
-To boost local biodiversity, Froglife helped them to create a new wildlife pond with pond dipping platform, as well as an arbour, shed and new outdoor classroom facilities.
-Our Froglife Active Conservation Team have been heavily involved, with young offenders giving back to the local community through improving the area for younger children to enjoy.
+This local primary school had a fish-shaped pond packed with goldfish.
+To boost local biodiversity, Froglife helped them to create a new wildlife pond with a pond dipping platform, as well as an arbour, shed and new outdoor classroom facilities.
+Our Froglife Active Conservation Team were heavily involved, with young offenders giving back to the local community through improving the area.
 Have a look at our Leapfrog presentation here.